-A point-to-point flight is a general use flight.
-A mission flight conducted at greater than 500 feet AGL (above ground level), with no descent at any time below 500 feet AGL, is also a general use flight.
+A point-to-point flight is conducted at greater than 500 feet AGL (above ground level), with no descent at any time below 500 feet AGL.
 By exclusion, all other flights are special use.

 Fixed-wing Aircraft

 Point-to-point Flights All BLM Flights shall be approved using an Aircraft Request/Flight Schedule, BLM Form 9400-1a.
 This form is the primary document used to plan and track point-to-point flights.